CreRecombinase/git-lessons/10-branching.md

 It is so a planet!
 ~~~

 As you can see, the master branch does not include our updated notes about Pluto.
+If we look on GitHub, we can switch between the `master` and `experimental` branch and see the same difference between the two versions of `pluto.txt`.
 We are pretty confident that the heart in Pluto is charming, so let's fold in all of the changes that we've made on the experimental branch into our master branch.
 To merge two branches together, ensure you are located in the branch you want to fold changes into.
 In our case, we want to be in the master branch:

 ~~~ {.bash}
 $ git branch